Jozty/website/content/functions/and.md

 ---
-title: and function
+title: And function
-description: a thorough tour of and function
+description: Gives 'true'  if both parameter are 'true', otherwise 'false'
+keywords: And
 ---

 ## And